onethawt/idaplugins-list/README.md

 * [IDA Xtensa](https://github.com/themadinventor/ida-xtensa): This is a processor plugin for IDA, to support the Xtensa core found in Espressif ESP8266.
 It does not support other configurations of the Xtensa architecture, but that is probably (hopefully) easy to implement.

 * [idb2pat](https://github.com/alexander-pick/idb2pat): IDB to Pat.

+* [Kam1n0](https://github.com/McGill-DMaS/Kam1n0-Plugin-IDA-Pro): Kam1n0 is a scalable system that supports assembly code clone search.
+It allows a user to first index a (large) collection of binaries, and then search for the code clones of a given target function or binary file.
+Kam1n0 tries to solve the efficient subgraph search problem (i.e. graph isomorphism problem) for assembly functions.

 * [MSDN Helper](https://github.com/Z-Rantom/IMH): This tool will help you to get to Offline MSDN help while using IDA Pro.